50 Things to Do This August in Nova Scotia

 35. Dining on the Ocean Floor

 Experience the ultimate culinary adventure at the site of the world’s highest tides.
-Make sure to wear your rubber boats as you walk on the beach at Burntcoat Head Park.
+Make sure to wear your rubber boots as you walk on the beach at Burntcoat Head Park.
 During low tides, you can walk on the ocean floor.
 The 3-course dinner will highlight local indigents and Nova Scotia Tidal Bay wine.

 Details